 Things to Do for Visitors

-REAL Events Series (Rediscovering Entertainment, Arts & Learning): See major touring performing artists between September and April.
-Plus, enjoy a variety of campus arts performances and presentations.
-See their current Cultural Arts Calendar.
+See touring performing artists and a variety of campus arts performances and presentations.

-Community Events & Programs: The Osher Lifelong Learning Institute at UNC Asheville: Formerly the North Carolina Center for Creative Retirement, this award-winning, internationally-acclaimed learning community is dedicated to promoting lifelong learning, leadership, community service, and research.
+Community Events & Programs: The Osher Lifelong Learning Institute at UNC Asheville, formerly the North Carolina Center for Creative Retirement, is an award-winning, internationally-acclaimed learning community dedicated to promoting lifelong learning, leadership, community service, and research.
 Their goal is to enable members to “thrive” in life’s second half.
-OLLI at UNC Asheville embraces an comprehensive array of programs in the arts and humanities, the natural world, civic engagement, wellness, life transition and retirement relocation planning, intergenerational co-learning, and research on trends in the reinvention of retirement.
 They are housed in the Reuter Center on the campus.
 Go to their Web site.

 UNC Asheville’s Concerts on the Quad feature five free summer outdoor community concerts, spanning many musical genres.
-They are held on Monday evenings from mid June to mid July, 7 until 8:30 PM.
+They are held on Monday evenings from mid June to mid July.
 Attendees are invited to bring chairs, blankets and picnics to enjoy along with the music.

 North Asheville Tailgate Market: Visit Saturdays 8 AM-12 Noon in April-November for the area's oldest market with 40+ farmers, bakers, growers, chefs and artists who offer a wide range of products.
 Find an abundance of fresh cut flowers, seasonal fruits & vegetables, baked goods, brick oven baked breads, native plants, honey, farm fresh eggs as well as locally raised natural meats.
 Live music every week.
 Located in the Campus Commuter Lot #C. Enter UNCA from WT Weaver Blvd. traffic circle onto University Heights.
 Market is first lot on the right.
 Follow yellow signs for additional parking.
 Read more about local farmers' markets.